phac-nml/irida-next/docs-site/docs/user/project/samples/sample-files.md

 1. From the left sidebar, select **Projects**, select the project
 2. From the left sidebar, select **Samples**
+3. Select the sample
-3. The table lists all the single-end and paired-end files which have been uploaded to the sample
+4. The table lists all the single-end and paired-end files which have been uploaded to the sample

 ## Upload Files to Samples